 Šináata Scholarship

-The Šináata scholarship ensures that the entire cost of attending Whitman College will be covered for enrolled members of the Confederated Tribes of the Umatilla Indian Reservation (CTUIR) who are selected.
-It may also be awarded to indigenous students from other parts of the Pacific Northwest or who have close ties to the CTUIR.
+The Šináata scholarship ensures that the entire cost of attending Whitman College will be covered for selected students who are enrolled members of the Confederated Tribes of the Umatilla Indian Reservation (CTUIR).
+It may also be awarded to Native American students from other parts of the Pacific Northwest who have close ties to and have demonstrated active community involvement with the CTUIR.

 The cost of attendance includes tuition, room and board, books, supplies and a transportation allowance.
 In covering the comprehensive cost of attending Whitman, the Šináata scholarship is Whitman’s most generous scholarship.